Simplifying Decentralized Identity and Verifiable Credentials

 Real-Life Examples

 - Traveling: Imagine you want to board a plane.
-Instead of showing multiple forms of ID, you can present a Verifiable Credential that proves your identity and age.
+Instead of showing multiple forms of ID, you can present a Verifiable Credential from your digital wallet that proves your age and identity.
+This credential is cryptographically verified, and only the necessary information is revealed.

-- Job Applications: Instead of sending your entire resume, you can share a Verifiable Credential that confirms your work experience directly from your past employer.
+- Job Applications: Instead of sending your entire resume, you can share a Verifiable Credential that confirms your work experience, directly from your past employer.
+This credential is then verified by the potential employer.

 Comparison with Traditional Identity Systems